 I grew up on a farm and we never talked about safety.
 When I got out on my own, I continued taking all kinds of risks and shortcuts.
 Besides a few broken bones, stiches and scars, I luckily made it through intact.
 But there were a few close calls that still shake me up to this day.

 I don’t want to see bad things happen to anyone else, which is why I’m doing this job today.
 And I’ve learned to be prepared:

 While we don’t like to think about what could go wrong, it’s critical that we do and then prepare for how to mitigate or address it if it does.

 While they’re rare occurrences, emergency situations can be life-altering for your family.
 It’s important to be ready with resources and a plan.
-We have a section on cat.com dedicated to disaster preparedness, including an emergency supply shopping list and tips for evacuating your home during fires and hurricanes.
+We have a section on cat.com dedicated to disaster preparedness, including an emergency supply shopping list and tips for preparing a business disaster plan.
 There’s also great resources available at sites like the American Red Cross and Ready.gov.

 Home feels like it should be the safest place on earth.
 And it can be.
 But it requires us to plan for safety and act accordingly.
 If you’re working at heights from a ladder, using power tools or chemicals, grilling, or doing landscaping, the hazards may be just as serious, or even more so, than at work.
 If you’re not proactively safe on the weekend, you may not make it to the job again on Monday.